talentedaamer/opal/README.md

 ### Authors and Contributors
 ----------------------------
-Opal WordPress theme is created by Aamer Shahzad @talentedamer a WordPress theme developer on WordPress.org and OOPthemes.com
+Opal WordPress theme is created by Aamer Shahzad @talentedamer, a WordPress developer on WordPress.org

 ### Support or Contact
 ----------------------
-Please visit [OOPThemes](http://oopthemes.com) support forum if you have any issue regarding the use of Opal WordPress Theme.
+Please visit [Opal Support](https://wordpress.org/support/theme/opal/) in case of any query.

+== Changelog ==

+= 1.2.6 - January 12, 2020 =
+* Major changes to support WordPress 5.x
+* Bootstrap 4 integration
+* Reduce theme size and improved performace

+= 1.2.5 - November 2, 2014 =
+* Initial release